 In Conclusion

-I hope this gives you a better idea of what to expect with these events.
+Hopefully, this gives a good idea as to what to expect with these types of gatherings.
 We are down-to-earth, non-religious, yet set-apart from the world, kind of people.
 We are interesting because we don’t fit into any particular mold, and we are respectful and accepting of others who don’t think or believe exactly like us.

 We would love to have those who can appreciate folks like us come camp with us!

-If you are longing for a traditional “Hebrew Roots” experience in a Feast gathering, this may not be the place for you.
+If you are longing for a traditional “Hebrew Roots” experience in a Feast gathering, this will not be the place for you.

 But if you are interested in…

-• Enjoying the great outdoors in a relatively quiet rural environment,
+- Enjoying the great outdoors in a relatively quiet (livestock-friendly) rural environment,